Role of Project Manager in Software Development - DO OK

 Ongoing Control of the Project Development Cycles

-According to “2018 Project Controls Survey Report” conducted by Logikal Project Intelligence less than 2% of respondents believe that project control is “not important at all”, while as we can see on the chart below - those you perceive project control as very important or critical have a higher success rate in their projects.
+According to the “2018 Project Controls Survey Report” conducted by Logikal Project Intelligence, less than 2% of respondents believe that project control is “not important at all”, while as we can see on the chart below - those you perceive project control as critical have a higher success rate in their projects.

 Importance of project controls